American Native Pecan

 Presently, the pecan is eaten mostly raw or baked into the pecan pie, the epitome of an American dessert.
 The nut has been a staple food for American Indians who pound the nut into a thin meal and then add water to create a nutritious pecan milk.
 Pecans are also frequently added to vegetable dishes that included beans, corn and squashes.

 Pecans are highly nutritious as they are sodium-free and contain upwards of 19 vitamins and minerals.
 As a nut with a high protein content, (18% protein content) the pecan is listed on the USDA Food Guide pyramid as a nourishing alternative protein for people on a plant-based diet.

 Although not explicitly endangered, the American Native Pecan is at risk and in need of revitalization.

-Utopia Farm is a small family farm.
-We raise grass-fed Angus cows, range-free hen & duck eggs, honey hives, seasonal vegetables, asparagus in March - April, figs in May - June, blueberries, blackberries, and pecans.
-This year we began selling SC Shrimp.
+Utopia Farm is a small family farm in Leesville, SC.
+We raise grass-fed Angus cows, free-range hen & duck eggs, honey hives, seasonal vegetables, asparagus in March - April, Figs in May - June, blueberries, blackberries, and pecans.
+This past year, we began selling SC Shrimp.
 We also grow grits corn from heirloom seeds. (more...)